5 Key Elements for a Successful Cloud Migration

 3. Identify the Right Applications

-Not every app you use is cloud-friendly because some perform better on a private or hybrid cloud rather than a public cloud.
-You will need to analyse the build and its complexity in implementing the app to a hosted desktop before the migration rather than after.
+Not every app you use is created equal, with some preferring one cloud environment over another.
+Providers such as Nasstar can deliver multi-cloud options, providing consistent management and security with the flexibility to always ensure optimal performance.
+Be aware that you will need to analyse the build and its complexity in implementing the app to a hosted desktop before the migration rather than after.

 If you’re implementing Office 365 or G Suite into your system, there are certain applications you could leave behind as the new providers have better up-to-date software with cloud storage already built-in.